 “Leave her alone,” I shout, at least I think I shout; I’m not convinced I’m making any sense anymore.
 “She has nothing to do with this.”

-I want to get up and help her, but I’m losing the feeling in my arms, and my head hits the floor in defeat as I finally succumb to the serum injected into my body.
+I want to get up and help her, but I’m losing the feeling in my arms, and my head hits the floor in defeat as I finally succumb to the serum.
 The last sensation I feel is being lifted and thrown onto the sofa.
 The man crouches over me and removes his hood and I can make out some very faint features on his face.

 “Silly boy,” he says quietly.
 His face is quickly replaced by an array of bright coloured specks of light, dancing in front of my eyes while everything else turns into a complete blur.
 I know I’m about to pass out and try to resist it for as long as possible, but it’s hopeless.
 Then I hear the words I don’t want to hear and I’m powerless to prevent from happening.